University > Nutrient Sub-Types > Omega-3 Fats

 Omega-3s: Originating From Photosynthesis

-Omega-3 fatty acids, essential for dog health, are largely products of photosynthesis, the process by which plants and plant-like organisms convert sunlight into energy.
+Omega-3 fatty acids are largely products of photosynthesis, the process by which plants and plant-like organisms convert sunlight into energy.
 This is the foundation of many food chains, both terrestrial and marine.
 In aquatic ecosystems, algae, through photosynthesis, produce the omega-3 fatty acids EPA and DHA.
 In land ecosystems, plants produce ALA, another form of omega-3.
 These omega-3s are then passed up the food chain as herbivores consume the algae or plants, and predators, such as wild canines, consume the herbivores.
 Whether from water or land, omega-3s originate with the organisms that capture sunlight and produce nutrients, which are then transferred through the food chain.

 Water-Based Food Chains: Marine Sources of Omega-3s